group2-cs321/AMS-COLBY/README.md

 ### Contribution List
 In this project, Dylan worked on finishing setting up the permissions for each user and creating and connecting a SQL server to the website.
 Max worked on the generate report functionality.
-Isabella worked on Flash notifications, code comments and burn-down chart.
+Isabella worked on Flash notifications, nav bar error, code comments and burn-down chart.
 Jonna worked on the grind on the front end for both the PEAK and Admin pages, still working on being able to create users from a CSV files.
 Rosie worked on creating the edit teams page and functionality.
 Phil worked on the csv download functionality.

 ### Team Reflection
 In this milestone, we learned a lot about deployment and SQL servers.
 Deploying the website with a SQL server was a challenge as Azure does not have very detailed instructions on how to do it.
 On top of that, we ran into a lot of problems when trying to import the necessary libraries in order to connect to the database.
 We also got a lot better at assigning issues and getting things done more efficiently.